DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

   e.
 Append the suffix "_oauth" to the basepath.
 Case matters.
     ![](./media/append-OAuth-to-basepath.png)

+    This will change the base url path at which the API Proxy listens.

   f.
 Click the blue "Save" button.

-  You have now saved a new API proxy, with a new basePath.
+  You have now saved a new API proxy, with a new basepath, and a new name and display name.

-  For consideration and discussion: why did we need to modify the basePath of this proxy?
+  For consideration and discussion: why did we need to modify the basepath of this proxy?

 ### About OAuth2.0 Grant Types and Apigee Edge